In Peak (2016), Anders Ericsson explains how to train to achieve mastery and expertise.

 In “Peak” Anders Ericsson dedicates a good portion to discussing schools and training systems.

-Surgeons, for example, get better with surgeries.
+Surgeons, for example, get better with surgeries, not with classroom time.

-But that also means that the first surgeries they perform will be far from optimal.
+Unluckily, that also means that the first surgeries they perform will be far from optimal.

 Ericsson says that we stick with a knowledge-based system though because it’s easier.